Bus driving positions available now!

 The QCity Transit team is like a family, and drivers are encouragedto foster community connection.

 A ‘typical’ work day for a part-time driver would see recruits take a school bus route in the morning and afternoon, on a split-shift basis, with a potential charter route in between.
-“If someone’s looking for a really good work-life balance with a good bunch of people, it’s a really good fit,” Stacey says.
+“If someone’s looking for a good work-life balance with a great bunch of people, it’s a really good fit,” he said.

 About the role